 This policy will be reviewed annually.
 However, interim reviews may be carried out should it be considered necessary in light of any relevant information, including changes in DfE statute and/or guidance.

-14. Accessibility
+15. Accessibility

 All classrooms and learning areas within the academy are fully accessible.
-We also have accessible toilets and changing and wet room facilities on the ground floor.
+We also have accessible toilets, changing and wet room facilities on the ground floor.
+The Academy also benefits from a working lift.